Welcome to Part 3 of our three-part series on growing your consulting firm with an outbound authority-based sales strategy.

 Each team member must be thoroughly familiar with your firm’s offerings, key value messages, FAQs, case study examples, etc. They represent your firm and engage high-value prospects on your firm’s behalf.
 It is critical that they are smart, well-educated and skilled at communicating your firm’s brand.
 You should not outsource these functions to cheap offshore resources, or leave it to junior personnel with limited business knowledge.

 The best results often come from pairing internal experts familiar with your firm’s services and market, and a high-quality partner with the right outbound systems and experts.
 This gets you ramp-up speed, flexibility and scalability.
 It reduces the costs and time to market compared to building an in-house team and implementing all the systems yourself.

 How to Put This Knowledge Into Action and Get Your Firm Growing

 If you’re still reading at this point, you probably have some questions about how to put this strategy in motion to grow your firm.

 - How much investment is required to implement this type of growth program?

 - How long does it take to start seeing tangible new client results?

-- How to recruit and train the right team that can ramp up quickly and generate real results?
+- How to recruit and train the right team that can ramp up quickly and generate results?

-These are great questions that can be answered by growth experts that run this type of program day-in-day-out for consulting firms.
+These are great questions that can be answered by our growth experts that run this type of program day-in-day-out for consulting firms.

 We create, customize, and implement this exact strategy for ourselves and our clients successfully on a daily basis.
 We put blood, sweat and tears into helping our clients and live or die by their success.
-We shared the strategy here so you know exactly what’s involved in running a predictable high-ROI client acquisition growth program.

 You can just “wing it” and reinvent the wheel, costing your firm valuable time and money, generating sub-standard results, and settling for less-than-stellar performance.